vignettes/BtraitData.Rmd

 The density data have been gathered in a list called MWTL and NSBS that contains a number of data.frames:

-The taxonomic relationships between taxa is in a data.frame called Taxonomy, as generated with the worms package (Holstein, 2018).
+The taxonomic relationships between taxa is in a data.frame called Taxonomy, as generated with the worrms package (Chamberlain and Vanhoorne, 2023).

 The positions and names of the MWTL and NSBS stations is in the following figures, where the colors either denote the area (MWTL) or water depths (NSBS).